Charlize Theron biography

 The following year, Charlize logged prominent roles in decidedly different lawyer flicks, the Michael Richards farce Trial and Error and the Keanu Reeves-Al Pacino thriller The Devil's Advocate.
 Though absent from theaters during most of 1998, she turned heads with her bang-on portrayal of a shallow supermodel in Woody Allen's Celebrity that fall, and made her debut in a starring role opposite Bill Paxton in Disney's remake of mighty joe young.

 Her star has continued to rise since then, in the romantic comedy Sweet November again starring with Reeves, then as a mother whose child is kidnapped in Trapped and as a serial killer/prostitute in Monster, based on a true life story.
 For the latter, she gained 30 pounds and underwent a laborious daily makeup routine to play executed murderer Aileen Wuornos, and for her effort, Charlize received not only a Golden Globe award, but an Oscar in the Best Actress category at the 2004 Academy Awards.
 She again received Golden Globe and Academy Award nominations just two years later for her work in North Country (2005).
-Theron has since been keeping busy with her latest roles—a struggling author in Young Adult (2011), the Evil Queen in Snow White & the Huntsman (2012) and a space explorer in Prometheus (2012).
+Charlize has since been keeping busy with roles as a struggling author in Young Adult (2011), the Evil Queen in Snow White & the Huntsman (2012) and a space explorer in Prometheus (2012).
 She then starred in the comedy A Million Ways to Die in the West (2014) and in Mad Max: Fury Road (2015).

 Charlize, who received a star on the Hollywood Walk of Fame on September 29, 2005, was linked to actor Stuart Townsend from 2002 to 2010.
 She began dating Sean Penn in December 2013 and they were engaged for a short time, but split in June 2015.